-- (1) A person is guilty of sodomy in the second degree when: - (a) Being eighteen (18) years old or more, he engages in deviate sexual intercourse with another person less than fourteen (14) years old; or - (b) He engages in deviate sexual intercourse with another person who is mentally incapacitated. - (2) Sodomy in the second degree is a Class C felony.
+- (1) A person is guilty of sodomy in the second degree when: - (a) Being eighteen (18) years old or more, he or she engages in deviate sexual intercourse with another person less than fourteen (14) years old; or - (b) He or she engages in deviate sexual intercourse with another person who is mentally incapacitated or who is incapable of consent because he or she is an individual with an intellectual disability. - (2) Sodomy in the second degree is a Class C felony.